-Calefax invites composers of all ages and nationalities to participate in the 11th annual Composers Competition for Reed Quintet.
-The winning composition will be announced in the Muziekgebouw aan ‘t IJ in Amsterdam, on December 28, 2018, and will be premiered by the world-renowned Calefax Reed Quintet.
+Calefax invites composers of all ages and nationalities to participate in the 12th annual Composers Competition for Reed Quintet.
+The winning composition will be announced in the Muziekgebouw aan ‘t IJ in Amsterdam, on December 28, 2019, and performed in the following year by the world-renowned Calefax Reed Quintet.

 The winning composer will also be awarded a prize of 2.000 EUR.
 (The jury has the right to appoint more than one winner, and divide the prize accordingly).